pereznetworks/WeatherX/README.md

   - key dependencies have unresolved vulnerabilities or are no longer maintained

-  - A lot has changed in the last 2 years
+  - a lot has changed in the last 2 years

 - The original project code and documentation, will be moved to a private repo.